Police officers conducting a dawn raid outside residential buildings in Palma

 International links and how one case became the catalyst

-Investigators point to previous operations: already at the end of August there were major arrests, and a cocaine find in Valencia in July with alleged connections to the island seems to have increased the pressure.
+Investigators point to previous operations: already at the end of August there were major arrests, as described in Major raid in Mallorca: Arrest of an alleged clan leader raises big questions, and a cocaine find in Valencia in July with alleged connections to the island seems to have increased the pressure.
 Such links show that Mallorca is not isolated; transport routes, financial flows and intermediaries often cross national borders.
 For the local police this means: more exchange with national and international authorities, faster analysis of account data and coordinated operations.

 What should be done now — concrete steps against the invisibility